- Can I upgrade to Unlimited after approving a setup?

-- I'm not sure about the amount of trays to plan for.
-Do you have a guideline for selecting the right case type?
+- Do you have a guideline for selecting the right price option?

 - Do I need to take a cephalometric x-ray?

-- Why do I need both impressions for a single arched case?
+- Why do I need both impressions for a single-arch case?

 - When taking impressions, I have difficulty getting the distal of the last molars.
 Do you have any suggestions on an easy way to capture these?